shullgroup/rheoQCM/README.md

 git clone https://github.com/zhczq/QCM_py
 ```

-If you just need the updated analysis software, everything you need is in QCMFuncs/QCM_functions.py.
+If you just need the updated analysis script, everything you need is in QCMFuncs/QCM_functions.py.
 In this same directory you will also find some example data obtained with polystyrene films at different temperatures, and a run file called PS_plots.py.
 You should be able to run PS_plots.py directly and end up with some property plots that illustrate how the process works, and how you need to set up the file structure to include your own data.

 All the modules needed for the data collection program are in the `QCM_main/` folder.
 Go to that folder and run QCM_main.py will open the program.